 Young Motswana athletes have been inspired by this year’s Olympic Games which saw Nijel Amos bringing home a silver medal and establishing a new World Junior Record.

-It is important that we protect the next generation of athletes from the dangers of doping and encourage them to take pride in their sport and abilities.
+It has become so easy to buy Modafinil online that, it is important that we protect the next generation of athletes from the dangers of doping and encourage them to take pride in their sport and abilities.

 Like any other substance abuse, it is important that the youth are made aware of the dangers and encouraged to speak out if they feel pressured to do something illegal.